 - What is the house reposesssion process?

-Mortgage Arrears is when you have missed a payment of your mortgage and you have payments overdue on your property.
-In technical terms, a mortgage goes into arrears when you first miss a payment.
-On the other hand, a handful of mortgage lenders give an unofficial period of around 15 days before they contact you about missing the payment.
+house repayments Arrears is when you have missed a payment of your house repayments and you have payments overdue on your property.
+In technical terms, a house repayments goes into arrears when you first miss a payment.
+On the other hand, a handful of house repayments lenders give an unofficial period of around 15 days before they contact you about missing the payment.

 Even if you do miss a payment and do not manage to pay straight away, possession action will not take place straight away.
 Lenders usually don’t want to repossess any of your possessions; they will want to use this strategy as a last resort.